jasb3110/Radiocarbon-reservoir/README.md

 I used a Bchron package in R programing to estimate the maximum probability of calibrated marine and terrestrial age according to Marine20 and Shcal20, respectively.
 Then I calculated the difference between each pair under bootstrapping suggested by Russell et al. 2011.
 After that, I reduced the pool data from 185 to 90 samples for decreasing the overweight of repeated data.
 So that, I solve this issue, using error weight means deleting extra values and reducing error calibration.

-I sorted of data (without repeated data) for period time: Early Holocene (EH) was 11.5 to 7 Kyr BP, Mid Holocene (MH) was 7 to 4 Kyr BP, Late Holocene (LH) was 4 to 0.2 Kyr BP, and Current warming period (CWP) is last 200 years; space variables: latitude and longitude; calibrated age: maximum probability age and Uncertainty of maximum probability age;$\Delta R$ : estimated value and its uncertainty.
+I sorted of data (without repeated data) for period time: Early Holocene (EH) was 11.5 to 7 Kyr BP, Mid Holocene (MH) was 7 to 4 Kyr BP, Late Holocene (LH) was 4 to 0.2 Kyr BP, and Current warming period (CWP) is last 200 years; space variables: latitude and longitude; calibrated age: maximum probability age and Uncertainty of maximum probability age; $\Delta R$ : estimated value and its uncertainty.

 Next, I did do a Factorial multivariate analysis, using the Factominer package, and a Generalized analysis model(GAM), using mgcv package, of 86 pairs of data.
 Finally, I recalculated $\Delta R$ according to latitude and calibrated age before to present (Cal yr BP) in boxes, using the error weight mean for decreased error propagation.